mehta-lab/waveorder/docs/napari-plugin-guide.md

 ![](https://github.com/mehta-lab/recOrder/blob/main/docs/images/connect_to_mm.png)

 ### Choose a swing value
 The swing value is the deviation away from circular illumination states.
-The larger the swing, the more elliptical the polarized states becomes, until finally reaching a linear states at `swing = 0.25`.
+The larger the swing, the more elliptical the polarized states becomes, until finally reaching a linear state at `swing = 0.25`.
 Picking a swing is dependent on the anisotropy of the sample.
 We recommend

 * ​Tissue Imaging: `swing = 0.1 - 0.05`
 * Live or fixed Cells: `swing = 0.05 – 0.03`